A Trail Runner’s Mindset provides training, tips, and motivation for runners of all abilities on and off the trails.

 Haile Gebrselassie

 Trail runners are typically more aware of their surroundings than road runners are because they’re constantly looking at the ground below them and the terrain around them.
-A trail runner must be able to pay attention to what’s going on around them, so they don’t get hurt or fall off a cliff or something like that!
+A trail runner must be able to pay attention to what’s going on around them so they don’t get hurt or fall off a cliff or something like that!

 A trail runner’s mindset is constantly evolving.
 It’s about being open to new ideas and being willing to adapt.

-Trail runners have a special bond with nature, and they can’t get enough of it.
+Trail runners have a special bond with nature and can’t get enough of it.
 A trail is where we can clear our heads and focus on what matters most.
 It’s our sanctuary from the hustle and bustle of everyday life, and it allows us to reconnect with ourselves in ways that aren’t possible in other places.

 The elements are part of the experience.